-"The Nominating Committee is encouraged to meet at the fall board meeting, and will meet no later than the winter board meeting to review candidates and set up interview procedures.
+"The Nominating Committee will meet no later than the fall board meeting to review candidates and set up interview procedures.
 Final recommendations for all positions elected by the Board will be presented to the Board of Directors at the annual meeting.